 Knowing my family history, coupled with what’s been currently happening, I’ve felt a little hesitant about my favorite holiday this year.
 I’ve not made my political beliefs a secret and while I try not to go into it too often here, my heart has been hurting for our country of immigrants.

-However, I’m reminded that this holiday is celebrated because it’s the date that we signed the Declaration of Independence signaling our break from what was viewed as an oppressive empire.
-It’s was a time where patriotism was celebrated, activism made a difference and political awareness was heightened.
+However, I’m reminded that this holiday is celebrated because it’s the date that we signed the Declaration of Independence.
+The holiday signals our break from what was viewed as an oppressive empire.
+It was a time where patriotism was celebrated, activism made a difference and political awareness was heightened.